 • CPC requires parents to participate for at least two and a half hours each week, which can be a combination of both in-school parent activities or at home activities.

 Does it work?
-Data from quasi-RCTS show that CPC was associated with: (31, 32)
+Data from quasi-RCTS show that CPC was associated with (Reynolds et al., 2016, Reynolds et al., 2011a):

 • Reduced child maltreatment, increased parental engagement, increased school completion rates and reduced juvenile delinquency